 This planning process should take a few days to complete, but it is worth it.
 In addition to the data, recognize with your gut and intuition if this is a product you believe in so that you can actually feel good and have fun selling it.

 “Ask” Amazon what people are buying.
 Amazon gives us this data in the form of the keyword suggestions in the Amazon search bar when you start typing in a word.

 These keywords are high-volume search terms that Amazon buyers are typing in.
 So rather than starting with a product idea and finding out if there is a market for it, this method is equivalent to asking Amazon what customers are looking for and purchasing.

-Joe Hughes runs an Amazon kitchen products review blog–Village-Bakery.com
+Joe Hughes runs the Amazon kitchen products review blog Village-Bakery.com.

 Look at the competitors in your niche.
 To be successful in launching new products, you need to know who your competitors are, what they are offering, and how you would compare to them.
 A Google search would be more than sufficient to find competitors and strategize accordingly.